PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 ModelIR fingerprint covering all operators, tensor metadata, constants, options, and quantization fields is identical at `d97cba6` and after the move:
 `a83d642e4aa7903f9b34495fec2c1edb5ff8779ba6735bedde382578152657f5`
 (22 operators, 27 tensors).
-The architecture regression keeps this family module below 2,000 lines and verifies that the implementation is absent from the legacy file.
+The architecture regression verifies that the implementation remains in its family module and is absent from the legacy file.
+It does not impose a source-line limit.

 QLinearMatMul and QGemm were then moved mechanically into the dedicated 238-line `op_builders/qlinear_fc.py` family module, reducing the remaining